I first tried this Thai recipe on the small southern Thai island of Koh Lipe.

 Step 3.
 Add the eggs like this

-Create a crater and make sure the pan is oiled up enough with coconut oil,
+Create a crater and make sure the pan is oiled up enough where the crater opens up.

 Once your eggs are in your little cucumber-chayote-crater,